hetalang/HetaSimulator.jl/docs/src/basics/overview.md

     :multiple_100 => 163x6 SimResult with status :Success.
 ```

-The whole solution consists of parts which corresponds to number of scenarios in Platform.
+The whole solution includes `SimResult`s for relevant `Scenario` identifiers.

-The results can be plotted using default `plot` method.
+The results can be visualized using default `plot` method.

 ```julia
 plot(res)